UTexas

 6. A registered or sponsored student organization or a registered faculty or staff organization may collect membership fees or dues at meetings of the organization scheduled in advance under Subchapter 10–200 of the Institutional Rules.

-7. A registered student organization that is a qualified organization as that term is defined in the Texas Charitable Raffle Enabling Act, Texas Occupations Code, Chapter 2002, or successor provisions, may sell charitable raffle tickets pursuant to that act.
+7. A registered student organization that is a qualified organization as that term is defined in the Texas Charitable Raffle Enabling Act, Texas Occupations Code, Chapter 2002 or successor provisions, may sell charitable raffle tickets pursuant to that act.

 8. A registered or sponsored student organization or a registered faculty or staff organization may host a public performance of a film scheduled in advance in accordance with Subchapter 10–200 of the Institutional Rules.
 In accordance with the Regents’ Rules and Regulations, Rule 80103, admission fees may be collected.
 All registered or sponsored student organizations or registered faculty or staff organizations that exhibit films on campus must obtain a Public Performance License for the individual film(s) from a licensing agent.
 This license is required even if the exhibition of the film is offered to the public for free and is educational in nature.
 Registered or sponsored student organizations and registered faculty or staff organizations will be required to follow the process prescribed by the film distributor to obtain approval to exhibit the film.
 Federal copyright laws generally protect all films viewed in public areas, regardless of format.
-However, registered or sponsored student organization and a registered faculty or staff organization may exhibit a film publicly if:
+However, registered or sponsored student organizations and registered faculty or staff organizations may exhibit a film publicly if:

 1. the film is in the public domain;